 Want to hard plumb your Intex pool to standard PVC?

-(These methods require some simple fabrication)
+(This method requires some simple fabrication)

-Method 1: PVC Bushing
+Method 1: Modified PVC Bushing < Recommended DIY

 Method 1: Modified PVC Bushing